2026 Contemporary Research Symposium

 The theme of the 2026 Contemporary Research Symposium is Resilience and Thriving: Creating a Competitive Edge through Hospitality and Tourism.
 Given that resilience is a term that can mean different things to different people, each conference group will be given the latitude to approach this topic from their own disciplinary viewpoint.
 To help distill the various perspectives on resilience, the conference will feature presentations from several leading scholars in the field of resilience research.

-Following the keynote address, we will host a panel discussion that include Dr. Pennington-Gray, along with four resilience scholars who have expertise in this topic outside of the hospitality and tourism industry:
+Following the keynote address, we will host a panel discussion that includes Dr. Pennington-Gray, along with three resilience scholars who have expertise in this topic outside of the hospitality and tourism industry:

 Dr. Karen Oehme